GW: Don't Go Back

 In 2024, I joined Blocktober in X (formerly known as Twitter) for my level design portfolio.
 Because my level design tends to be narrative-heavy, a thought came into my mind: “Why don’t I make the story to be used for the level?
 It’s also good for my writing portfolio."
 And so, I did it.

-Because Blocktober is an event held on the entire month of October, the story concept should be within topics which I have enough knowledge of to shorten the research duration and maximize the writing period.
+Because Blocktober was an event held in the entire month of October, the story concept should be within topics which I had enough knowledge of to shorten the research duration and maximize the writing period.

-Thankfully, I was researching various things to conceptualize the Taksa Semesta (a monster universe in Black Puddle and Future Siren) and human trafficking, so those ideas mixed in my head and formed a new concept— a kid must escape from an abandoned satanic church while being chased by human trafficking abductors.
+Thankfully, I had researched various things to conceptualize Taksa Semesta (a monster universe in Black Puddle and Future Siren) and things about cult abuses, so those ideas mixed in my head and formed a new concept: a kid must escape from an abandoned satanic church while being chased by human trafficking abductors.

 Nessie Judge - KESADISAN SEKTE SETAN INDONESIA ft.
 MONGOL | #NERROR